peder1981/Gestor-e-Docs/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`)
 4. Push to the branch (`git push origin feature/new-feature`)
 5. Open a Pull Request

-#### Code Standards

-- **Go**: Follow Go formatting conventions.
-Use `go fmt` before each commit
-- **React**: Keep components small and reusable
-- **Tests**: Add tests for new or modified functionality

-#### Reporting Issues

-Use the GitHub Issues section to report bugs or suggest improvements.
-Please provide:
-- Clear description of the issue
-- Steps to reproduce
-- Expected vs. actual behavior
-- Relevant logs or screenshots

 ### License